- Books, Literature, and Writing

-STORYLINE - 16: DOOR TO WHERE?
-A Hint at the Unexplained
+STORYLINE - 16: THROUGH THE DOOR TO WHERE?
+A Pair of Tourists Investigate a Hint at the Unexplained

 A way out, or a way in - to where?
 'Where's this lead to?'